Zhao Xintong: 2024–25 season: World Championship winner

 As a result of winning the title, Zhao attained professional status based on ranking points attained during the season, and he entered the world snooker rankings at number 11.
 The tour card that Zhao had previously attained by topping the Q Tour Europe rankings was awarded to Dylan Emery, who had finished in second place.
 Zhao finished the 202425 season having played 49 matches since his return to competition and winning 47 of them.
 He was barred from entering events in mainland China until July 2025, as his original 30-month competitive ban was upheld by the CBSA.

 2025–26 season

 Zhao's first tournament of the new season after winning the World Championship was the 2025 Shanghai Masters.
-He reached the semi-finals where he was defeated 510 by Kyren Wilson.
+He reached the semi-finals where he was defeated 5–10 by Kyren Wilson.
 This was the end of a 26-match winning streak for Zhao, following his first-round loss to Murphy at the UK Championship the previous year.
+After a run of poor form due to illness, Zhao reached his first ranking semi-final of the season at the International Championship in November 2025.
+He lost 6–9 to compatriot Wu Yize.

+At the Riyadh Season Snooker Championship, Zhao won his first title as World Champion, defeating Neil Robertson 5–2 in the final.
+At the 2026 Masters, Zhao lost 5–6 in the quarter-finals to John Higgins.
+After making his first maximum break in professional competition during the 2026 Championship League, he won back-to-back ranking titles at the World Grand Prix, beating Zhang Anda 10–6 in the final, and the 2026 Players Championship, defeating Higgins 10–7 in the final.
+He became the fourth player in professional snooker history to win his first five ranking finals, following Steve Davis, Mark Williams, and Neil Robertson.
+Following the 2026 Players Championship, he advanced to a career high of fifth in the world rankings.
+After winning the 2026 Tour Championship by defeating Judd Trump 10–3 in the final, Zhao became the first player to have won all three Players Series tournaments in the same season.
+He also became the third player to win over £1 million in a single season, following Trump and O'Sullivan.
+Zhao reached the quarter-finals of the 2026 World Championship, but his attempts to become the first player to overcome the Crucible curse ended when he was defeated 10–13 by Murphy.